Overview

 Encrypts the message text itself before it leaves your device.
 The server, the bouncer, and other channel members without the key see only ciphertext.
 Only holders of the shared key can read it.

-Two schemes
+Three schemes

 Pick per target in the encryption dialog.
 The padlock glyph on each message tells you which scheme delivered it.